shashankpadala43267/medterm-master/README.md

 Overall meaning: disease of the heart muscle.

-This feature encourages users to recognize prefixes, roots, combining forms, and suffixes instead of memorizing every term as a separate word.
+This feature helps students recognize prefixes, roots, combining forms, and suffixes instead of memorizing every medical term as a completely separate word.

 ## Quiz System